brownworks/language-pxplus/README.md

-# language-pxplus
+# PxPlus language support in Pulsar

-PxPlus Syntax Highlighting for Pulsar Editor
+Adds syntax highlighting and snippets for PxPlus in Pulsar.